Jurupari: Birth of Jurupari

 When she reached the age of first love, Ceucy, still pure, was tempted to eat the mapati or pihycan fruit (presumably the piquia, a nut from the Amazon region).
 She easily found some and the fruit juices fertilized her.
 She tried to hide her condition, but eventually it was impossible and she confessed the story of the mapati/pihycan.
 When the child was born he resembled the Sun because of his great beauty.
-The Tenuiana (inhabitants of the Tenui Mountains) proclaimed him their tuixaua, their chief, and called him Jurupari, which means "the one who covers the mouth", because men would keep the secrets of his cult.
+The Tenuiana (inhabitants of the Tenui Mountains) proclaimed him their tuixaua, their chief, and called him Jurupari, which means "the one who covers the mouth", because men would keep the secrets of his religion.

 In addition to Jurupari/Iurupari, the civilizing hero and Son of the Sun is also known as Izí ("the one who originated from the fruit"), Bocan ("Bad Heart" [for those who do not follow his law]) and Maasanqueró.

 Disappearance of Jurupari

 One moon after Jurupari was born, the people decided to give him the chief's insignia, but the itá-tuixaua, the "chief's stone", was missing, so they had to go to the Moon Hook Mountain Range to get it back.
 But the women divided the tribe into two groups: some said that everyone should go for the stone, others that only the men should go because the women could not touch it.
 They argued over a moon until they realized that Jurupari had disappeared.

 The women blamed the old men and threatened to give them "the torture of the fishes," a torture that consisted of tying the body in the water, leaving the head out, and wounding them so that the fish, attracted by the taste of blood, would come and devour them.
 They even went so far as to tie up the men so that they could not escape.

 During the night, they heard Jurupari's cry coming from the mapati/pihycan tree.
 When they reached it, everything was silent.
 The second night the cry was repeated and they searched among the branches of the mapati/pihycan but found nothing.
 The third night they surrounded the tree but began to hear the cry among themselves, without being able to discover its origin.
 The cry was so terrifying that they decided not to search for Jurupari again.

 Although the crying did not stop, everyone forgot about Jurupari except Ceucy, who, secluded on the top of a mountain, cried for her son's absence until she fell asleep in the early hours of the morning.
 Three nights passed like this.
 One morning, when she woke up, she realized that there was no milk in her breasts.
 She tried to stay awake to see who was nursing, but she was overcome by sleep and the next day she woke up without milk.

 Two years passed and the crying was replaced by laughter, singing and screams of a child playing with unknown beings.
 Jurupari grew strong, although invisible, while Ceucy grew old quickly, heartbroken without knowing anything about her son.